Dan Coulter Biography

 Dan was born in Springfield, Missouri.
 He graduated from Springfield’s Central High School and attended Southwest Missouri State College (now Missouri State University) for two years on a debate scholarship.

 Before his junior year, Dan transferred to the University of Missouri at Columbia, where he earned a B.A. with Honors in Speech and Dramatic Art (Radio-TV-Film) and was named a University Scholar and elected to Phi Beta Kappa.

-Dan helped pay for college with a series of broadcasting jobs, including working as a disc jockey/newsman at radio station KICK in Springfield, as an announcer at television station KOMU in Columbia, Missouri and as an assistant program director at radio station KBIA in Columbia.
+Dan helped pay for college with a series of broadcasting jobs, including working as a disc jockey/newsman at radio station KICK in Springfield, as an announcer at television station KOMU in Columbia, Missouri, and as an assistant program director at public radio station KBIA in Columbia.

 After graduation, Dan became a weather reporter/promotions director at television station KQTV in St. Joseph, Missouri.
 One year later, he moved into educational television as a writer/producer/director for Johnson County Community College in Overland Park, Kansas.
 While at JCCC, Dan produced a broad range of programs, including a documentary about the artist Christo’s work in Kansas City entitled, “The Wrapping of Loose Park.”

 After five years creating educational videos, Dan accepted a job as a writer/producer/director with AT&T in Kansas City and was later promoted to produce videos at AT&T’s Long Lines headquarters in Bedminster, New Jersey.
 While at AT&T, Dan held a variety of positions in communications and public relations with increasing responsibility.
 He worked in two headquarters locations in New Jersey and in field offices in Kansas City and Atlanta.
 In one headquarters job, he supervised the national media relations group responsible for AT&T's residential services and consumer products.
 Some samples of his accomplishments include: